The acyclicity of the complex of homologous curves

-\begin{proof}[Proof of Proposition \ref{gensplitconnlemma}] We will induct on the poset $\vccat$.
+We are now ready to show that $\cC_{\spl}(\Sigma)$ is homologically spherical. \begin{proof}[Proof of Proposition \ref{gensplitconnlemma}] We will induct on the poset $\vccat$.
 Namely, if $\Sigma$ is a vertex complement, we will assume that Proposition~\ref{gensplitconnlemma} holds for all $\Tau \in \vccat$ with $\Tau < \Sigma$, and show that it holds for $\Sigma$ as well.

-\p{Base cases} Our base cases are given by any choice of $g$, $|B_+|$ and $|B_-|$ such that
+\p{Base cases} Our base cases are given by any choice of $g$, $|\fB_+|$ and $|\fB_-|$ such that

 \bn This is equivalent to